-The following is from the State Grant Manual pdf page 120:
+The following is from the SFA-MSG page 99:

 A student who withdraws from a class or classes and is granted a retroactive withdrawal date back to the start date of the term will be treated as if the student never attended the class or classes.
 The award must be recalculated to exclude credits granted a retroactive withdrawal and the overpayment returned to the State Grant program.